Dive Into Our Knowledge Center

 Sewing the Top.

-Sew the top to the side bands.
-Once again, I tie the knots with a douible square knot then glue the knot just to make sure it doesn't come untied.
+Sew the top to the sidebands.
+Once again, I tie the knots with a double square knot then glue the knot just to make sure it doesn't come untied.

 How a Fur Hat is Made